SkultetyB/SKulyB/README.md

 - 👋 Hi, I’m @SKulyB I am a third year Pharmacy major from Budapest, Hungary
 - 👀 I’m interested in Pharmacology, Bionics, Startups, Video Games.
-- 🌱 I’m currently learning HTML, CSS, but soon i will start lerning java also by the end of the year i want to learn C++ for Unreal Engine.
+- 🌱 Besides studying pharmacology I'm currently working as a software developer for an AEC company, and making web based solutions for fabrication and version controll.
-- 💞️ I’m looking to collaborate on anything basicly
+- 💞️ I’m looking to collaborate on anything intresting!
 - 📫 How to reach me skultetybendeguz.info@gmail.com

 <!---